 How to best prepare Oysters for your dogs

 The best way to prepare the Oysters before serving them to your furry friends is to steam, boil, or bake them.
-This will help to kill any bacteria in the Oysters.
-Steaming is best since the process not only kills the harmful bacteria but also it helps to retain the nutrient content in the Oysters.
+This will help to remove any bacteria in the Oysters.
+Steaming is best since the process not only removes the harmful bacteria but also it helps to retain the nutrient content in the Oysters.

 Avoid adding in any seasoning like salt, garlic powder, or pepper during the cooking process.
 Any cooked Oysters with added seasoning, butter, or oil are also a no-no.